FUSIONFoundation/dcrm-java/README.md

 *Note: FUSIONDCRM is considered verification program.
 We make no warranties or guarantees of its security or stability.*

+## Release info
+**FUSIONDCRM-v2.0** uses the same DCRM technology as the previous version, and build multiple virtual users locally to demonstrate how to complete the distributed execution of the DCRM.
+On the basis of the previous version, the new version completes a transfer transaction signature for assets controlled by distributed private key, and generates the RAW transaction.
+By broadcasting the original transaction to the target main chain, the user can transfer these assets, thus making the user have a more intuitive experience of dcrm technology.

+This release shows the DCRM technology's support for Ethereum.

+We will continue to update v2.0 in the near future.
+In v2.1, we will implement support for the DCRM technology used in both Ethereum and Bitcoin.

+In the next phase, we will release **v3.0** of the DCRM verification.
+In this release, we plan to build a distributed DCRM verification network based on P2P network environment.
+At that time, users can participate and experience the complete process of distributed generation of private keys, public keys and transaction signatures in a way that acts as one of the nodes.

 ## 1. Description of the verification

 ### 1.1 Function of distributed generation